 - Are there any DOs and DON’Ts of learning French?

-In this article, I will be answering to those common questions and guiding you through the best way to learn French.
-Although it may seem quite long and you might need to focus and take notes, why not bookmark it and this guide to learning a language to your favourites and come back whenever you want!
+In this article, I will be answering those common questions and guiding you through the best way to learn French.
+Although it may seem quite long and you might need to focus and take notes, why not bookmark it and this guide to learning a language to your favorites and come back whenever you want!

-The French alphabet & pronunciation
+Warming up: The French Alphabet & Pronunciation

 First of all, let’s start from the beginning.
 The best way to learn French by yourself starts with knowing the French alphabet and pronunciation.
 Let me show you how it works.
 In France, we use the typical “western” alphabet, which would be the Latin alphabet.
 We only add some accents and ligatures to it.

-Accents, Ligatures and Vowels
+Accents, Ligatures, and Vowels

 In French, accents will either change the pronunciation of a letter (mostly on the letter “e”), or the definition of a word (ou ≠ où).
 Accents only exist on some letters, which you may see in the grid below.
 Ligatures, on the other hand, are two letters stuck together.